 Domestic Violence

-Seattle Domestic Violence Defense: Protect Your Rights
+Seattle Domestic Violence Attorney

 If you have been charged with domestic violence, you need counsel willing to fight for your constitutional rights.
 Hale Law Enterprises provides a dedicated attorney you can trust to fight aggressively on your behalf.
 Attorney Matthew T. Hale has successfully handled thousands of cases, including high-profile cases.
 His record demonstrates his ability to represent his clients effectively and is a testament to his success!